Click here to see the host countries of refugees originating from Eritrea.

 Mr Rawlence is a Country of Origin expert on the Democratic Republic of Congo, Ethiopia, Eritea, and Somalia.
-He is currently the Senior Researcher for Human Rights Watch for the Horn of Africa.
 He has written numerous articles on issues occuring in the region and also written two BOOKS including City of Thorns: Fear and Longing in the World’s Largest Refugee Camp (forthcoming, 2015) and Radio Congo: Signals of Hope from Africa’s Deadliest War.
 Mr Rawlence can speak Swahili.
 He worked as a researcher on Eritrea for Human Rights Watch from 2008-2012.
 Although he never granted access to the country, he has interviewed hundreds of refugees in exile about their experiences, especially, the state system of mandatory military service and the network of prisons.

 Dr Yohannes Woldemariam